Ethan1440/Calendar-Project/README.md

 * month-view indicates if the date contains more tasks than visible, also prevents tasks from being appended to the same day and running off the screen
 * compatible across common desktop viewports
 * January and December month grid generation edge cases addressed
+* current day is highlighted
+* All Task data is required and validated
+   * duplicate tasks are validated in the code
+   * date is validated by the interface, does not allow invalid date to be entered